 Let’s remember – you are getting a divorce from your spouse, you are not divorcing your children.

 So working out a schedule really can be as individual as each family’s circumstances and needs.
 There is no ‘one size fits all’ solution, nor ‘one way’ to do it.
 What’s key is that parents work together to figure out what’s best for the children in order to minimize the impact of divorce on their children.
 There is no greater way to shake your children’s sense of security than putting them in the middle of your tug-for-control.

 Forget about 50/50.
 Rather, look at it through the eyes of your children.
 Also, consider what is reasonable and doable from your work schedules as well.
 If you set up a schedule that doesn’t make for the best you, how can you be at your best for your children?
 Look for the opportunity to spend time with your children in a way that has the minimum disruption for them and that allows you the maximum quality time together.

 And unfortunately, there are some parents who have the misconception that if they can have the children half the time, they won’t be required to pay as much in child support.
 Maybe so, maybe not.
 It really depends on several factors, including your spouse’s situation, the standard of living in each home, incomes etc. So if you set the stage of shared parenting based solely around money — you could be disappointed at the outcome.

-So when entering into discussion about parenting and your children’s schedules, remember that if it isn’t doable to have exactly shared time (and if someone could figure out how to cut seven in half without fracturing up our children’s lives, please let me know) — that’s not going to make or break your relationship with your children.
+So, when entering into discussion about parenting and your children’s schedules, remember that if it isn’t doable to have exactly shared time.
+If someone could figure out how to cut seven in half without fracturing up our children’s lives, please let me know.
+It’s not going to make or break your relationship with your children.
 They will remember the things you did together, the experiences you’ve shared; not the number of nights they slept at your house.
 Spend your energy creating quality, not fighting over quantity.
 Focus on ‘whole’ solutions, not the fractions.